-A selection committee of four persons will be appointed by APPAM and the JCPA/ICPA-Forum before the 2016 Fall Research Conference.
+A selection committee of four persons may be appointed by APPAM and the JCPA/ICPA-Forum before the 2019 Fall Research Conference.
 The committee will review the conference papers eligible for the award and possibly attend the presentations of the papers at the conference.
 The committee also may request the written papers immediately after the conference.
 The criteria for assessment will be based on a wide spectrum as identified in Journal of Comparative Policy Analysis' Statement of Aims and Scope.
 If a suitable candidate is found, the committee will announce its selection in the spring of each conference year, and the authors will be honored at the next Fall Research Conference.

 2016 Award Winner